Financial-Times/upp-provisioners/upp-concept-publishing-provisioner/README.md

 The decommissioning process will:

-* Delete the S3 Bucket if empty
+* Delete the S3 Bucket and its contents
-* Delete the objects and the S3 bucket if not empty
 * Delete the SNS Topic and the SQS queues